Snigdhapatra1894/Weather-Forcaster/README.md

-# Weather-Forcaster
+# Weather-Forecaster
-The weather-forcaster application displays weather condition of a city entered by the user .
+The weather-forecaster application displays weather condition of a city entered by the user .
 ## Screenshots
 ![Screenshot (54)](https://user-images.githubusercontent.com/67213393/116511505-2a435e00-a8e4-11eb-8265-b7baa69edcd6.png)
 ### Note-: